-By law, your employer can keep certain business information confidential.
+By law, the employer can keep certain business information confidential.

 For example, for a food manufacturer, it's usually legal to decide that sensitive information about the cost of its ingredients will not be shared with anyone outside the business.

-- how such information will be kept confidential and if it needs to be shared with certain people, such as employee representatives
+- how to keep such information confidential and if it needs to be shared with certain people, such as employee representatives

-- what will happen if confidentiality is broken, for example, whether disciplinary measures will be used
+- what happens if confidentiality is broken, for example whether disciplinary measures will be used

 The law on redundancies and contract changes

 The law sets out different consultation requirements for: